-In March1967 I got married to my husband Malcolm who was a Petty Officer in Her Majesty’s Royal Navy.
-Just three and a half months later Malcolm and I flew out to Singapore on a married accompanied posting.
+In March1967 I got married to my husband who was a Petty Officer in Her Majesty’s Royal Navy.
+Three and a half months after we got married we flew out to Singapore on a married accompanied posting.

 Met at the Airport

-We landed at Paya Lebar Airport in the early hours of the morning it was still dark and I was extremely glad to have my feet planted firmly back on solid ground at last.
+We landed at Paya Lebar Airport in the early hours of the morning.
+It was still dark as we walked down the steps off the plane.
+I cannot tell you how glad to have my feet planted firmly back on solid ground at last.

-Our first house was on Jalan Labu Ayer a road of privately owned houses not a Naval letting so most of the residents on our road were Singaporean residents.
+Our first house was on Jalan Labu Ayer.
+This was a road of privately owned houses not a Naval letting.
+So most of the residents on our road were Singaporean residents.

 Jahor Bahru and our new home